Here are the most Frequently Asked Questions about shareholder activism.

 Historically, very few resolutions achieve majority votes at annual meetings.
 Many votes come in at the 5–25 percent range.
 Even those low numbers represent a significant number of unhappy shareholders.
 Since shareholder action campaigns are often accompanied by coordinated consumer and media campaigns, resolutions can damage a company's reputation and branding, and a potential loss of revenue through negative publicity, consumer boycotts, and loss of investor confidence.

 Some companies have amended policies after a proposal is filed and before a vote, to avoid the conflict.
 When a resolution succeeds like this even before it comes to a vote, whomever filed it will usually withdraw it from the ballot.

 If a resolution comes to a vote and the company doesn't respond, shareholder activists will often keep the pressure on by re-filing the proposal the following year.
-According to the rules of the Securities and Exchange Commission (SEC), a resolution must receive three percent of the vote the first year it is filed, six percent the second year, and ten percent every year thereafter to continue to be included on the proxy ballot.
+According to the newest rules of the Securities and Exchange Commission (SEC), approved in 2020, a resolution must receive 5 percent of the vote the first year it is filed, 15 percent the second year, and 25 percent every year thereafter to continue to be included on the proxy ballot.

 I own stocks, but I’ve never seen a proxy ballot.
 Why?

 Your financial adviser may be receiving your proxy ballots and voting on your behalf.
 When you hired your financial adviser, you may have signed paperwork saying you didn't want to receive these materials.
 Ask your financial adviser if you can get the proxy ballots so you can vote—or if you can give him/her instructions on how you want the votes cast and let him/her do the paperwork.